ejson03/Medical-Chatbot/chatbot/data/nlu.md

 - say a joke that's so bad it's funny
 - make me laugh with a bad joke
 - give me a good joke
-- you can say a jok
+- you can say a joke

 ## intent:tellquote
 - give me a quote